GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity: GradSkip+

-{\bf Case 3 (\algname{RandProx-FB}).} Let $\cC_{\mOmega}$ be the identity compressor and $\cC_{\mOmega} = \mathcal{R} \in \B^d(\omega)$.
-Then, after the following change of notation: $h_t = -u_t,\; \hat g_t = \frac{1}{1+\omega_2}d_t$, the method is equivalent to \algname{RandProx-FB} \citep{RandProx}, which is a generalization of \algname{ProxSkip} when additional smoothness information for the regularizer $\psi$ is known\footnote{We do not consider smooth regularizers as our primary example of regularizer is the non-smooth consensus constraint \eqref{consensus-constraint}.}.
+the method is equivalent to \algname{RandProx-FB} \citep{RandProx}, which is a generalization of \algname{ProxSkip} when additional smoothness information for the regularizer $\psi$ is known\footnote{We do not consider smooth regularizers as our primary example of regularizer is the non-smooth consensus constraint \eqref{dist_opt_prob_reform}.}.

-{\bf Case 4 (\algname{GradSkip}).} Finally, we can specialize \algname{GradSkip+} to recover \algname{GradSkip}.
-Consider the lifted space $\R^{nd}$ where $x\in\R^{nd}$ represents the concatenations of models $x_1,\dots,x_n\in\R^d$ from all client's.
-The central example of an unbiased compression operator for that would be the probabilistic switching mechanism used in \algname{GradSkip}, which is sometimes referred to as Bernoulli compressor: for any given $p\in[0,1]$, the compressor $\cC_p^{nd}(x)$ outputs $\nicefrac{x}{p}$ (with probability $p$) or $0$ (with probability $1-p$) for any input vector $x\in\R^{nd}$. \algname{GradSkip} employs one Bernoulli compressor $\cC^{nd}_p$ with parameter $p\in(0,1]$ controlling communication rounds, and one Bernoulli compressor $\cC^d_{q_i}$ with parameter $q_i\in(0,1]$ for each client to control local gradient steps.
-Therefore, choosing $\cC_{\omega} = \cC_p^{nd}$ and $\cC_{\mOmega} = \cC_{q_1}^{d} \times\dots\times \cC_{q_n}^{d}$ in the lifted space $\R^{nd}$, \algname{GradSkip+} reduces to \algname{GradSkip}.
+\item \algname{GradSkip}.
+Finally, we can specialize \algname{GradSkip+} to recover \algname{GradSkip}.
+Consider the lifted space $\R^{nd}$ where $x\in\R^{nd}$ represents the concatenations of models $x_1,\dots,x_n\in\R^d$ from all clients.
+The central example of an unbiased compression operator for that would be the probabilistic switching mechanism used in \algname{GradSkip}, which is sometimes referred to as Bernoulli compressor: for any given $p\in[0,1]$, the compressor outputs